John Errol Chandos Aberdeen

-On 16 December 1941, shortly after the attack on Pearl Harbour Aberdeen enlisted in the Australian Army and was assigned to the 2/2nd Mobile Entomology Section where he worked on malaria control in New Guinea until the end of the war and was discharged on 10 December 1945, having achieved the rank of Major.
+On 16 December 1941, shortly after the attack on Pearl Harbor Aberdeen enlisted in the Australian Army and was assigned to the 2/2nd Mobile Entomology Section where he worked on malaria control in New Guinea until the end of the war and was discharged on 10 December 1945, having achieved the rank of Major.
 On 6 March 1947, Major John Errol Chandos Aberdeen was mentioned in dispatches in the Commonwealth of Australia Gazette and London Gazette for distinguished services in the South-West Pacific area.

 After the war Aberdeen returned to the Queensland Department of Agriculture and Stock and continued his research into tomato diseases.
 In 1948 he was appointed to a lectureship in the Department of Botany at the University of Queensland where he conducted research into rhizosphere fungi.
 On 5 May 1950, he was awarded the degree of Master of Agricultural Science and on 13 November 1958, he earned the award of Doctor of Philosophy for his work with fungi.
 Aberdeen resigned from this position in 1969 and joined the Queensland Agricultural College in Gatton as the head of the Department of Plant Industry.

 In 1973 Aberdeen returned to the Department of Primary Industries where he continued his research into plant pathology.
 One of his duties in this position was liaising with the Queensland Police Service in their investigations of 'offences' related to the use of psychedelic mushrooms however after retiring in 1973 he pursued his pre-existing interest into the taxonomy of these fungi.